 Why Study This Program

-Chemical Engineering graduates are able to work in a variety of different fields.
-Common areas of focus they can pursue include: process control, chemical and electrochemical process in resource focus fields (such as oil & gas, mining, pulp & paper), carbon dioxide capture and storage, clean energy, renewable energy, food processing, sustainability, pollution prevention and reduction in industrial processes.
+Chemical Engineering graduates are in demand in a wide variety of different fields.
+These can include process control, chemical and electrochemical processing in resource-focused fields (such as oil & gas, mining, pulp & paper), carbon dioxide capture and storage, clean energy, renewable energy, food processing, sustainability, and pollution prevention and reduction in industrial processes.
+Chemical engineers can integrate environmental sustainability into processes leading to the development of zero-emission fuels, biodegradable materials to replace plastics, drought-resistant crops, and vertical farms.
+The design, development, construction, and operation of these processes are central to the field of chemical engineering.

 The Chemical and Biological Engineering building houses extensive custom research labs.
 The Clean Energy Research Centre is also a part of the Chemical and Biological Engineering Department.